arXiv/arxiv-search/DECISIONS.md

 - 2018-12-18.
 Removing cross-list functionality in v0.1 was a regression.
 Users expect to be able to search by cross-list category just like primary category.
-We decided to include cross-list/secondary category in the all-fields search, and also add a cross-list option to the advanced search interface.
+We decided to include cross-list/secondary category in the all-fields search, add a cross-list field to the advanced search interface, and include cross-list classification in shortcut routes and the advanced interface's classification filter (with option to exclude).